poggersbutnot/CashIncGiveCodes/README.md

 # CashIncGiveCodes
-Will give almost the entire player-base the code "Cashinc50k"
+Will give almost the entire player-base 3 promotion codes.